-4. Community Engagement
+Community Engagement

 The BTTM program should conduct interactive initiatives that enable students to engage continuously with local self-governments in designing, developing, and managing tourism projects, benefiting both students and stakeholders.
-This engagement can also be extended to alternative tourism models, such as women's entrepreneurial groups and farm tourism units.
+This engagement can also be extended to alternative tourism models, such as women entrepreneurial groups and farm tourism units.
+Additionally, the program should create opportunities for students to work closely with the tourism department, industry, and community throughout the duration of the program.